polarisation of ionic bonds

 Covalent or ionic?

-Just as a covalent bond can have some ionic nature to it when it becomes a polar covalent bond an ionic bond can have a degree of covalent character.
+Just as a covalent bond can have some ionic nature or character to it when it becomes a polar covalent bond an ionic bond can have a degree of covalent character.
 In a purely ionic bond the ions are spherical.
-However when the non-metal ion present in an ionic bond is large it can become distorted and is no longer spherical, it can become oval or egg shaped.
-To help and explain how this happens consider the sizes of some common metal cations and non-metal anions.
-Metals lose electrons to form cations and as a consequence of this they shrink down in size.
-Whereas non-metal atoms tend to gain electrons to form anions and as a consequence of this their size increases a lot.
-This is shown in the diagram below:
+However when the non-metal ion; that is the anion present in an ionic bond is large it can become distorted and is no longer spherical, it can become oval or egg shaped; the distorted anion is often said to have been polarised

 relative sizes of metal cations and non-metal anions when compared to the metal ans non-metal atoms.